 Is this subject for me?

 Students will have curiosity and enthusiasm for literary debate.
 They will probably be interested in many aspects of popular culture and like reading, but more than this, they will like thinking and talking about how writers have crafted their texts, through the ages, to convey their ideas.

 Where can this lead me?

-Students naturally progress to university courses following A-level English Literature, the qualification would stand you in good stead to take an English degree or degrees in journalism, politics, business and teaching.
+Students naturally progress to university courses following A-level English Literature, and the qualification would stand you in good stead to take an English Literature degree or degrees in journalism, philosophy, politics or creative media.

-Employment opportunities would be any career path that requires higher levels of communication, such as journalism, local authority, librarian, teaching (including teaching English as a foreign language) and publishing.
+Employment opportunities would be any career path that requires higher levels of communication, such as in the heritage sector; media; politics, teaching and publishing.

 What else is there?

 There are opportunities to visit universities and engage with undergraduates and academics teaching on English Literature courses.
-There are often productions of Shakespeare locally and in London, which give students the chance to explore how the texts are interpreted for the stage.
+There are often theatre productions locally and in London, which give students the chance to explore how the texts are interpreted for the stage.